1965 GTO Restoration

 Read: Tri-power Carbs and Manifold

 The sheet-metal repair needed on this car was minor.
-The doors, quarter panels, and trunk lid were straight, and actually had (very faded) original white lacquer paint still left on them.
+The doors, quarter panels, and trunk lid were all straight, and actually had (very faded) original white lacquer paint still left on them.
 The front end was another story.

-1965 GTO front sheet metal
+sheet metal repair

 GTO Front Sheet Metal